triadtitans/seminar_rigid_body_methods/lagrangian.md

 We search for a method to
  generate the equations of motions, which are then integrated numerically, resulting in a function $q: [t_0,\infty)\to\mathcal{Q}$.
 This function predicts the behaviour of a system at times after $t_0$.
-While it is difficult to analyze all acting forces it is generally easy, given a positon $q\in\mathcal{Q}$ and a velocity $\dot{q}\in\mathcal{Q}$ at a point $t\in\mathbb{R}$ in time to calculate the kinetic energy $K: \mathcal{Q} \to \mathbb{R}$ and the potential energy $U: \mathcal{Q} \to \mathbb{R}$.
+While it is difficult to analyze all acting forces, it is generally easy, given a positon $q\in\mathcal{Q}$ and a velocity $\dot{q}\in\mathcal{Q}$ at a point $t\in\mathbb{R}$ in time to calculate the kinetic energy $K: \mathcal{Q} \to \mathbb{R}$ and the potential energy $U: \mathcal{Q} \to \mathbb{R}$.